KeikeiSo/LogY/README.md

 ## Contributing

 We welcome contributions to improve the KinesioLog[Y] website.
-This website is mainly developed and maintain by Noshin & Kaifan
+This website is mainly developed and maintained by Noshin & Kaifan
 ## Acknowledgments

 - Thanks to McGill University and the student startup program for their support.